Alcohol and Drug Abuse Institute (ADAI) Small Research Grants – mid-March / mid-October

 These grants support cross-disciplinary and inter-disciplinary symposia, colloquia, and conferences of various scales (e.g. working conferences, international research conferences, etc.).
 Topics should be of interest to scholars across two or more disciplines.
 Typical awards range from $6,000 to $15,000.
 More details available here.

 These awards are intended to seed new scholarly activity and develop further pathways for collaboration by bringing together UW faculty and graduate students from different departments and disciplines who share research interests.
 Projects in this category may vary widely in form and scale.
-Typical awards range from $1,000 to $7,500.
+Awards are up to $20,000.
 More details available here.

 Digital Humanities Summer Fellowships – early-November

 This fellowship support scholars pursuing research projects that use digital technologies in innovative and intensive ways and/or explore the historical, social, aesthetic, and cross-cultural implications of digital cultures.
 Joint applications for a collaborative research project are encouraged.
-Awards do not typically exceed $7,500 in summer salary support and other direct costs.
+Each awardee will receive $10,000 in summer salary (plus benefits).
+Additional project support may be available.
 More details available here.

 For Undergraduate Research: